 As said, apart from standard-sized foundations, customers can now access more low-profile models that feature a compact design with half the height and traditional functions.

-They serve as a perfect medium between traditional-height foundations and extremely low-platform beds, giving a far sleeker look.
+They are a perfect medium between traditional-height foundations and extremely low-platform beds, giving a far-sleeker look.

 - Platform beds

-Aside from laying your pad on the floor, you can choose to use a platform bed – the lowest-profile choice for the mattress.
+Aside from laying your mattress on the floor, you can use a platform bed – the lowest-profile choice for the mattress.

-A platform bed typically stands only at the height of 18 inches.
+A platform bed typically stands only at a height of 18 inches.
 A more average one can be 25 inches tall.
-An antique model can sit 36 inches high from the floor.
+An antique model can stand 36 inches off the ground.

 - Bunkie boards

-Not to mention the odd name, a bunkie foundation is a slim wooden sheet that lies between your mattress and bed frame.
+Not to mention the odd name, a bunkie foundation is a slim wooden sheet between your mattress and bed frame.

-It provides the pad with a reliable, durable base and gets rid of the demand for a spring foundation.
+It provides the pad with a reliable, durable base and removes the demand for a spring foundation.

-While a box spring is a critical part of any bed setup, many people often overlook this component when shopping for a mattress.
+While a traditional box spring is a critical part of any bed setup, many people overlook this component when shopping for a mattress.

-A quality spring will have a dramatic impact on your sleep and rest experience.
+A quality spring will dramatically impact your good night’s sleep and rest experience.
 That’s why you need to know how to choose a box spring to make a thoughtful, suitable buying decision.

-We wish our box spring buying guide have helped you get a clear idea of what products you’ll need and steer clear of the overwhelming options out there.
+We wish our box spring buying guide has helped you get a clear idea of what products you’ll need and steer clear of the overwhelming options out there.